Crypto-Ransomware and Their Defenses: In-depth Behavioral Characterization, Discussion of Deployability, and New Insights: New API-profiling Based Classification Method

-In this section, we present the evaluation results of our two-stage detection approach, first on consistency-based classification, then on API contrast-based refinement.
+In this section, we present the evaluation results of our two-stage approach, first on consistency-based classification, then on API contrast-based refinement.
+The test is conducted on real-world samples from 15 distinct ransomware families.
 Then, we provide an in-depth analysis of the top important APIs with attack context as case studies.
 Finally, we demonstrate the performance of the commercial defense, identifying the security gap.